 The risk of pulmonary embolism is especially high in stroke patients who have difficulty with moving or walking around during the recovery period.
 Difficulty walking may be related to paralysis caused by the stroke or to other medical conditions.
 Lack of movement increases the risk of a deep vein thrombosis.
 To decrease the risk of blood clots, the patient is encouraged to get up and move around frequently as soon as they are able to do so.
 A physical therapist is often available to help, especially if the patient has weakness in the legs as a result of the stroke.

 Heparin or low molecular weight heparin are used commonly to prevent a blood clot in a deep vein of the leg or a blood clot that travels to the lung.
 The benefits of heparin in preventing a pulmonary embolus must be balanced with the increased risk of bleeding related to heparin.
 An effective alternative for preventing blood clots in the legs are special stockings that are put around the patient’s calves that provide intermittent pneumatic compression.
-(See "Patient information: Deep vein thrombosis (DVT) (Beyond the Basics)".)
+(See "Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)".)

 Difficulty swallowing — The act of swallowing requires coordination of the nerves and muscles of the tongue, mouth, and throat.
 The brain damage that occurs as a result of a stroke can cause muscle weakness and difficulty swallowing.
 Dysphagia is the medical term for difficulty swallowing.